What are Extensions?

-With Next Design, users can freely extend functions by using the API provided by Next Design from a programming language.
+Next Design allows users to freely extend functionality by utilizing APIs provided by Next Design from programming languages.
 These individual functions are called extensions.
-By developing extensions for Next Design, the following additional functions can be realized.
+By developing Next Design extensions, the following additional functions can be realized:

-• Validate the integrity of the designed model and implement validation functions that present errors and warnings.
+- Validation functions can be implemented to verify the integrity of designed models and to present errors and warnings.

-• A tool chain can be realized by data linkage with external tools.
+- Toolchains can be realized through data linkage with external tools.

 Features

-• How to implement compiling from C# to .NET DLL (recommended)
+- Implementation method: Compiling from C# to a .NET DLL (recommended)

-Next Design's extensions are dynamically compiled at runtime, even in scripts, so they work very lightly. development is recommended.
-The .NET DLL method of implementation enables advanced functional extensions such as event processing and UI extensions.
-See Scripts and DLLs for more information.
+Next Design's C# scripts are dynamically compiled at runtime, resulting in very fast performance.
+However, DLL development offers a richer library, and considering ease of debugging and maintainability, DLL development is recommended.
+The .NET DLL method allows for advanced feature extensions such as event handling and UI enhancements.

 {